OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 .. image:: ../../images/screenshots/800x600/openlayers-vector.png
   :scale: 100 %

 Note, in the previous code we must change the ``url_to_file`` to point to a valid GeoJSON file placed in our server.
-..
-TBD: Cameron's review comments:
-  Deleted: (note you must be aware of cross domain issues).
-  I've provided words below to explain cross-domain issues.
-(The target audience is a new user who probably won't know what cross-domain means.)
-  Please check, is my following sentence correct?
-Note that Javascript security will prevents sourcing of datasets from an external URL.
+Note that Javascript security will prevents sourcing of datasets from an external URL on a different domain.

 Features can also be created manually.
 In this case we need to create a geometry that represents the feature: